-- 2.6.1 Pursue opportunities to provide appropriate public access (e.g. trails, viewpoints and wildlife viewing areas) within natural areas to support passive recreation and environmental education. - 2.6.2 Encourage conservation easements for open space within urban areas to buffer and enhance the built environment. - 2.6.3 Support volunteer and interjurisdictional efforts for restoration and preservation of the four major watersheds in South Snohomish County: Scriber Creek, Lund's Gulch, Swamp Creek and Halls Creek. - 2.6.4 "Actively work to improve the condition of City-owned natural areas through invasive species removal; planting of native species; restoration of urban forests, creeks, wetlands and other habitat; and improvement of hydrological conditions." - 2.6.5 Continue to encourage stewardship of open space and natural areas through the Friends of groups, Adopt-A-Trail, and Park Service programs. - 2.6.6 Coordinate with Snohomish County and adjacent jurisdictions for the development of a regional conservation and greenway plan to guide future acquisitions and restoration efforts of existing public lands. - 2.6.7 Consider the preparation of an Urban Forestry Management Plan to articulate a long-term strategy for tree protection, urban forestry management and public education and outreach. - 2.6.8 Provide environmental educational opportunities in natural areas with interpretive signage, nature trails and overlooks. - 2.6.9 Maintain Tree City USA designation with continued review of tree policy and management. - 2.6.10 Develop a Right Tree, Right Place policy to guide tree planting along right-of-ways and under power lines. - 2.6.11 Develop master plan for future public use of Lund's Gulch in partnership with community members.
+ACTIO ACTIONS 2.5.1 Pursue opportunities to provide appropriate public access (e.g. trails, viewpoints and wildlife viewing areas) within natural areas to support passive recreation and environmental education.
+2.5.2 Encourage conservation easements for open space within urban areas to buffer and enhance the built environment.
+2.5.3 Support volunteer and interjurisdictional efforts for restoration and preservation of the four major watersheds in South Snohomish County: Scriber Creek, Lund's Gulch, Swamp Creek and Halls Creek.
+2.5.4 Actively work to improve the condition of City-owned natural areas through invasive species removal; planting of native species; restoration of urban forests, creeks, wetlands and other habitat; and improvement of hydrological conditions.
+2.5.5 Continue to encourage stewardship of open space and natural areas through the Park Steward, Adopt-A-Trail, and Park Service programs.
+2.5.6 Coordinate with Snohomish County and adjacent jurisdictions for the development of a regional conservation and greenway plan to guide future acquisitions and restoration efforts of existing public lands.
+2.5.7 Consider the preparation of an Urban Forestry Management Plan to articulate a long-term strategy for tree protection, urban forestry management and public education and outreach.
+2.5.8 Provide environmental educational opportunities in natural areas with interpretive signage, nature trails and overlooks.
+2.5.9 Partner with Public Works on the development of a stream cooridor management policy to outline protection of environmentally sensitive areas while improving access to natural areas and recreation corridors.
+2.5.10 Maintain Tree City USA designation with continued review of tree policy and management.
+2.5.11 Develop a Right Tree, Right Place policy to guide tree planting along right-of-ways and under power lines.

-GOAL: Lynnwood's PRCA Department coalesces the community and stewards its human, social and physical capital and resources to expand recreational opportunities for community members.
+GOAL: Lynnwood's PRCA Department coalesces the community and stewards its human, social and physical capital and resources to expand recreational opportunities for residents.

-7. ADMINISTRATION
+6. ADMINISTRATION

-7.1 Provide leadership and sufficient staff resources to maintain the overall parks and recreation system to the City's requirements.
+6.1 Provide leadership and sufficient staff resources to maintain the overall parks and recreation system to the City's requirements.